dougy147/mcbash/README.md

 ## Good critics are worth it

-Don't just pass by, and help improve `mc`.
+Don't just pass by, and help improve `mcbash`.
 Pull requests are open $24/7$.

 ## How did that help ?